ssl-hep/ServiceX/helm_charts/docs/architecture.md

 <B>Q:
  * Only kubectl log ... for the servicex itself?
  * No logs for user?
 How user finds out that eg. one of the files is being fetched from Canada and will take forewer?
+Or that the file is corrupted?
 </B>

 ## Monitoring and Accounting